By. D.R. Miller

 Let us talk: Recently the world paused and, after three weeks, many have united across all socio-economic status.
 They emerged and denounced the April 15, 2014, kidnapping of over 250 Nigerian schoolchildren.
 These schoolgirls were taken at gunpoint when armed men who promised to rescue them proved wrong.
 These men were not government officials, but a ruthless Islāmic extremist called Boko Haram.

-First Lady of the United States, elected heads of the Islāmic community called this action barbaric; and Malala, a girl from Pakistan, has joined the call for their freedom.
+First Lady of the United States, Michelle Obama elected heads of the Islāmic community called this action barbaric; and Malala, a girl from Pakistan, has joined the call for their freedom.
 She too was shot for promoting education for young girls.
 Weeks later, over 250 are still missing as many are wondering what next.

 On Saturday, May 10, 2014, I attended Howard University’s 146th graduation.
 Sean P. Daddy Combs, music entertainer, delivered the commencement speech.
 Also in attendance, Wolf Blitzer, CNN anchor.
 They both received Honorary PhDs.